 MAINTENANCE AND REPAIR

-The system can be cleaned with pressure washer (see manufacturer instruction for cleaning).
+The system can be cleaned with a pressure washer (see manufacturer instruction for cleaning).
 Any local requirement for disposal of return water must be followed during cleaning.

 The system can be repaired according to manufacturer’s instructions.
 A repair kit can be supplied from the manufacturer.